nawarian/The-PHP-Website/source/_posts_en/19-php-8-features.blade.md

 of course, many bug fixes.
 Here I want to outline some of the main changes to the language!

+But hey, if you don't have sufficient time to read this article,
+[have a quick look at the official release landing page.](https://www.php.net/releases/8.0/en.php) You'll have a nice overview there!

 ## PHP 8's Syntax changes

 There are some cool syntactic additions to the language in